 You will benefit from regular University tutor visits and training at Newman University, focused on pedagogy, professional studies and support with academic writing.
-Our partnership with Newman University will support you in completing two Masters Level assignments of 4000 words each, leading to the award of Post Graduate Certificate in Education (PGCE) alongside Qualified Teacher Status (QTS) These assignments show how practice and research combine to provide a framework within which you teach, refer to practical pedagogy in the classroom, research of academic literature and both reflection and evaluation.
+Our partnership with Newman University will support you in completing Masters Level assignments leading to the award of Post Graduate Certificate in Education (PGCE) alongside Qualified Teacher Status (QTS) These assignments show how practice and research combine to provide a framework within which you teach, refer to practical pedagogy in the classroom, research of academic literature and both reflection and evaluation.
 You will also be invited to undertake subject audits in English, Maths and Science.
 Assessment of the PGCE programme combines course assignments and professional practice in school, aimed at enhancing your early career prospects and enabling you to be the best teacher you can be.

 It is desirable that you have undertaken some school experience, or plan to do so before the course commences.

 Placements in two wonderful schools within Bournville Alliance

 Trainees are supported to teach an increasing percentage of the curriculum over the year

 Full postgraduate PGCE award including 60 credits at Master’s level

 Extensive support provided by high-quality tutors, school colleagues and staff